My whole plan in doing this website is to write the book I wish someone would have handed me when I started.

 The facial surgery I wanted was too expensive for me to get all at once, so I again prioritized what was most important.
 I decided my forehead/hairline were essential, as was getting a trachea shave.
 I scheduled these first.
 My total costs for these was about $12,600.
 Plus, these could be done, and if I decided to, I could still stop if I wanted (which I obviously didn’t).

 I scheduled the other facial surgery for a year later.
 It came to about $27,000.
-I had decided that I would pay for this and SRS with credit cards, so I had begun a strategy at the start of transition to get my credit limit extremely high.
+I had decided that I would pay for this and bottom surgery with credit cards, so I had begun a strategy at the start of transition to get my credit limit extremely high.
 Most people won’t have this option, but I did.

 Major goal number one: full-time